-Privacy by design or data protection by design is a real requirement under the General Data Protection Regulation (GDPR).
+Privacy by design or data protection by design is a real requirement under the General Data Protection Regulation (GDPR) for organisations that the GDPR applies to.
 It is no longer an abstract and unenforceable legal concept.
 You now have to implement the various components of this requirement whenever you process personal data in such a way that it can adversely affect the rights of data subjects.
 What are these various components of the requirement?
 Do I have to comply with the privacy by design or data protection by design requirement?
 And how do I comply?

 What is Privacy by Design or Data Protection by Design?